wetransform/inspire-extensions/patterns/_posts/2016-06-16-codelist-extension.markdown

 When the code list you need to modify permits extension of any type and there is a type or classification property on the class you need to extend, you can often use code list extension instead of inheritance to create new subtypes.
 This helps to keep the number of structurally similar classes down and helps with general interoperability.

+If the schema permits multiple instances of a coded value element and you're working with a hierarchical code list, you should add a more generic value in addition to the specific value.
+This will also help with interoperability, in particular when you use your own, narrower, values.

 ## Structure

 In UML, we indicate usage of an extended code list by substituting the existing code list.
 No new subtype of the class that has the property using the code list is necessary in this case.
 The code list itself is tagged with the GML stereotype `codelist`.